1 Corinthians 15 – The Resurrection of Jesus and Our Resurrection

 ii.
 “Perhaps the term twelve is used here merely to point out the society of the apostles, who, though at this time they were only eleven, were still called the twelve, because this was their original number.”
 (Clarke)

 d.
-The meeting of Jesus with over five hundred brethren at once isn’t detailed in the gospels, but is suggested by Matthew 28:10 and 28:16-17.
+Over five hundred brethren at once: This meeting of the resurrected Jesus with five hundred brethren isn’t detailed in the gospels, but is suggested by Matthew 28:10 and 28:16-17.
 During the time after His resurrection, but before His Ascension, Jesus met with His followers on many different occasions.

 i.
 Of whom the great part remain to the present is compelling testimony of the truth of the resurrection of Jesus.
 Paul says, “Go ask these people who saw the resurrected Jesus.
 There are not a handful of self-deluded souls; there are literally hundreds who saw the resurrected Jesus with their own eyes.
 They know Jesus rose from the dead.”